nithish687894/nithish687894/README.md

 I'm a first-year cybersecurity student focused on web application security, API testing, and building offensive security tooling.
 I compete actively in CTFs, hold a global top 4% rank on TryHackMe, and completed all 37 challenges in the AWS Skills to Jobs CTF 2026 (SANS Institute).

-I'm currently seeking **part-time or remote internships** in application security, penetration testing, or SOC analysis.
+I'm currently seeking **internships** in application security, penetration testing, or SOC analysis.

 ---